How to Become a Regulatory Affairs Specialist

 Admissions requirements for most bachelor’s degrees include submitting high school transcripts with proof of a competitive GPA (requirements vary according to school and major), SAT or ACT scores, and a personal essay.

-Step 2: Get practical experience in the field (one to four years)
+Step 2: Get practical experience in the field (one to four years).

-According to the UCI Division of Continuing Education, several possible paths across different fields can build a foundation of experience for those seeking a career in regulatory affairs:
+Several possible paths across different fields can build a foundation of experience for those seeking a career in regulatory affairs:

 • Biology: biological testing and research, development in a quality assurance lab